Ivis4ml/FSSEM/README.md

-# fssem
+# FSSEM
-Inference of Differential Gene Regulatory Networks Based on Gene Expression and Genetic Perturbation data
+Inference of Differential Gene Regulatory Networks Based on Gene Expression and Genetic Perturbation data.